Digital-Identity-Labs/smee_view/README.md

 ## Features

-* Information in SAML metadata is represented by simple structs known as "aspects"
+* Relatively low memory usage and decent speed, especially when extracting smaller fragments of information
+* Aspects can be extracted from individual `Smee.Entity` or `Smee.Metadata` structs, lists of them, or even other aspects.
-* Aspects are extracted as either lists or as maps, associated with entity IDs.
+* Aspects are extracted as either lists or as lists in maps, associated with entity IDs.
 * Filters and tools are provided for handling aspects such as logos or multilingual text

 ## Overview

 ### Views

-Views take metadata, or information extracted from metadata, and return a specific type of record from it, known as an aspect.
+Views modules take metadata, or information extracted from metadata, and return a specific type of record from it, known as an aspect.
 They also allow further filtering and processing of lists of aspects.

 For instance `SmeeView.Logos` will extract all logo information from an entity's metadata and filter them so that only